St. Paul's Church, Milagiriya

 St. Paul's Church is situated in the Milagiriya district of Colombo, the commercial capital of Sri Lanka.
 It is one of the oldest churches in Sri Lanka as now part of the Anglican Church of Ceylon.

 The Portuguese Era

 The church was first built by the Portuguese as a Roman Catholic place of worship and was known as Nossa Senhora dos Milagres (Our Lady of Miracles).
 Milagiriya is the ‘Sinhalised’ name for the Portuguese word Milagres, meaning miracles.
 There was a well situated near the original church and during the Portuguese era, Portuguese people used to flock here as it was reputed to have miraculous properties.
 The sick were brought to the church from all over the island to drink the water from the well.

-The London Illustrated News Feature
+Illustrated News feature

-The London Illustrated News published a sketch of St.Paul's Church Milagiriya in 1853 when it was consecrated by the Bishop of Colombo, work on the building began in 1848.
+The London Illustrated News published a sketch of St. Paul's Church Milagiriya in 1853 when it was consecrated by the Bishop of Colombo, work on the building began in 1848.